sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 2 is the only even prime number.
 All other prime numbers are odd.
 * There is no highest prime number.
 We can keep finding larger and larger prime numbers forever.
 * Prime numbers get more spread out as the numbers get larger.
 For small numbers there are lots of primes, but for very big numbers you have to look farther to find the next prime.
-* Prime numbers are important in many areas of math and encryption.
+* Prime numbers are important in many areas of maths and encryption.
 But at a basic level, they are just numbers that can only be evenly divided by themselves and 1.

 So in simple terms, a prime number is a lone wolf - it can't be evenly split into smaller whole number groups.
 It's only divisible by itself and 1.
 This makes primes the atoms of the math world.